wesleytian/blog/content/2019/gpa.md

 One day, I will start my own billion dollar company.

 Note: It's also okay if your goals change.
 Unexpected things happen and there's nothing wrong with changing your goals, as long as you don't change them too often.
-To know when a goal is worth changing, I reflect and ask myself the following question, "is this goal taking me in the direction that makes me happy day-after-day or am I doing something jus because other people think it's the cool thing to do?"
+To know when a goal is worth changing, I reflect and ask myself the following question, "is this goal taking me in the direction that makes me happy day-after-day or am I doing something just because other people think it's the cool thing to do?"

 For example, between my sophomore and senior year, the only thing that I wanted to do was to pursue research in machine learning (ex. get a Ph.D. in machine learning at Stanford, then work at Google DeepMind.)
 I went soul-searching for quite a while, but finally realized that I was only doing it because it was the hottest thing in computer science and not because I enjoyed the work.
 What I enjoyed was leading others and building communities and products.
 See [Being President Was The Best Thing I Did In College](/2019/president/)